Tourism in Italy: UNESCO World Heritage Sites tourism

-Historic villages tourism
+Historical and artistic villages tourism

+The historical and artistic Italian villages are attracting an increasing number of tourists.
+A non-profit private association of small Italian towns of strong historical and artistic interest named I Borghi più belli d'Italia (The most beautiful Villages of Italy) and affiliated to the international association The Most Beautiful Villages in the World, was created in 2001 on the initiative of the Tourism Council of the National Association of Italian Municipalities with the aim of preserving and maintaining villages of quality heritage.
+Founded to contribute to safeguarding, conserving and revitalizing small villages and municipalities, but sometimes even individual hamlets, which, being outside the main tourist circuits, they risk, despite their great value, being forgotten with consequent degradation, depopulation and abandonment.
+Its motto is Il fascino dell'Italia nascosta ("The charm of hidden Italy").

-The historic Italian villages are attracting an increasing number of tourists.
-These villages are part of I Borghi più belli d'Italia (English: The most beautiful villages of Italy), an association that includes, as of November 2021, 325 villages and that organizes initiatives within the villages, such as festivals, exhibitions, fetes, conferences and concerts that highlight the cultural, historical, gastronomic and linguistic heritage, involving residents, schools, and local artists.
+As of November 2023, 361 villages in Italy have been listed in "The Most Beautiful Villages of Italy".
+This association organizes initiatives within the villages, such as festivals, exhibitions, fetes, conferences and concerts that highlight the cultural, historical, gastronomic and linguistic heritage, involving residents, schools, and local artists.
 The club promotes numerous initiatives on the international market.
 In 2016, the association signed a global agreement with ENIT, to promote tourism in the most beautiful villages in the world.
 In 2017, the club signed an agreement with Costa Cruises for the enhancement of some villages, which are offered to cruise passengers arriving in Italian ports aboard the operator's ships.

 The Bandiera arancione is a tourist-environmental quality recognition conferred by the Touring Club Italiano (TCI) to small towns in the Italian hinterland (maximum 15,000 inhabitants) which stand out for their quality hospitality.
 The idea was born in 1998 in Sassello (in Liguria), from the need of the regional body to promote and enhance the hinterland.
-The TCI therefore developed an analysis model (called territorial analysis model or MAT) to identify the first deserving localities.
+The TCI, therefore, developed an analysis model (called territorial analysis model or MAT) to identify the first deserving localities.
 Subsequently, the recognition was promoted on a national scale, identifying small places of excellence in each region.
 The group, as of June 2021, includes 252 villages.
 The project is the only Italian one included by the World Tourism Organization among the programs successfully implemented for the sustainable development of tourism worldwide.